 The pond skaters, above are in the Gerridae family.
 There are about 500 species worldwide and 10 British species.
 They range in length from 0.2 mm - 35 mm.

 Legs.
 They feed on insects that have fallen into the water using their front legs to grasp their prey, their middle legs to row, and hind legs as rudders.
-Prey is detected by sight (they have fairly large eyes) and/or vibration.
+Prey is detected by sight (they have fairly large eyes) and/or vibration of the water surface.
 Although they will also eat dead insects they find floating on the water.

 Pond skater feet feet are surrounded by water-repellent hairs, and these prevent the feet from piercing the water surface.